 The mainline pavement marking system that is used by the Authority, and will be used on this project, is known as "Recess Triple Drop".
 It utilizes advanced materials and a product installation process that provides more visible markings in all lighting and weather conditions, making the highway safer throughout the year.
 Recess Triple Drop uses specialized colored ceramic elements, mixed with various sized glass beads.
 The glass beads supply nighttime reflectivity that is more than twice as bright as standard highway striping.
-The ceramic element provides wet and fog reflectivity at levels that traditional pavement marking systems cannot.
+The ceramic element provides wet and fog reflectivity at levels that traditional pavement marking systems

 By installing the ceramic elements and glass beads into the paint in a one-tenth inch (0.10 in.) deep recess in the pavement, the stripe is protected from snowplow damage during winter months, extending its service life and preserving its reflective properties.
 This technique provides pavement striping which is much more durable than traditional methods.
-The Authority invented and patented Recess
+The Authority invented and patented Recess Triple Drop and was the first superhighway in the country to incorporate use of this new technology systemwide.
+These pavement markings meet all applicable Federal standards, including those in Part 3 of the 2009 Manual of Uniform Traffic Control Devices.

-Exhibit 26: Closeup of Recess Triple Drop pavement marking, with glass beads and ceramic elements
+Exhibit 20: Closeup of Recess Triple Drop pavement marking, with glass beads and ceramic elements frequency of marking replacement activities that can cause traffic delays, congestion, and increased vehicle emissions, contributing to air quality concerns.